Immortals (esports): League of Legends

 On October 7, 2015, it was announced that a new esports organization called Immortals had acquired Team 8's spot in the North American League of Legends Championship Series (NA LCS).
 On October 14, 2015, Dodo8 announced his retirement and moved to a management position in Immortals.
 On December 8 it was announced that Seong "Huni" Hoon Heo, Kim "Reignover" Yeu Jin, Eugene "Pobelter" Park, Jason "WildTurtle" Tran, and Adrian "Adrian" Ma would be joining the team's inaugural roster.
 Of these five players, only Pobelter remained on the 2017 roster.
 On December 7, 2016, Joshua "Dardoch" Hartnett joined as Immortals' starting jungler, signing a three-year contract.
 Top laner Lee "Flame" Ho-jong and bot laner Liyu "Cody Sun" Sun joined on December 9, 2016, while support Kim "Olleh" Joo-sung was first reported as joining the team on December 12, 2016, with a press release from Immortals officially announcing his signing on the following day.

 Following a seventh-place finish in the spring split, Immortals finished second in the summer regular season and advanced all the way to the summer finals, where they were defeated by Team SoloMid.
 Nonetheless, Immortals qualified for the 2017 World Championship by having the most championship points at the end of the summer split.

 At the 2017 World Championship, Immortals were placed in Group B of the main event group stage, along with Europe's Fnatic, South Korea's Longzhu Gaming and Vietnam's GIGABYTE Marines.
-After losing to Fnatic in the second round robin and one of two subsequent tiebreaker matches, Immortals and knocked them out of the tournament.
+After losing to Fnatic in the second round robin and one of two subsequent tiebreaker matches, Immortals were knocked out of the tournament.
 After failing to secure a spot in the newly franchised LCS, Immortals disbanded on November 20, 2017.

 In June 2019, Immortals announced that they had rejoined the LCS after their parent company, Immortals Gaming Club, bought out OpTic Gaming and their LCS spot.

 In January 2022, Immortals announced a multi-year naming rights partnership with the Progressive Corporation, renaming their LCS team to Immortals Progressive.

 Immortals would exit the LCS a second time at the end of the 2024 season prior to the Americas merger.